Give A Story

 - Select the quantity of Time Capsule journals that you’d like to donate to NCADV.

 - Purchase the journals at a 50% discount.
-Katie will take care of the rest, including shipping costs.
+I will take care of the rest, including shipping costs.

-- Once a month, Katie will ship a box of journals directly to NCADV.
+- I regularly ship a box of journals directly to NCADV.
 You will not receive this journal.

 - NCADV distributes the journals to children and families in their program.